 Disa is a genus in the family Orchidaceae and is mostly found in southern and eastern Africa.
 Species are deciduous or evergreen terrestrial plants with both tuberous and stoloniferous root systems.
 They are found from sea level to about 7000 feet.
-Species E-N are found on this page.
+Species G-N are found on this page.

-Disa nervosa is found in rocky grassland from the Eastern Cape to Mpumalanga.
+Disa nervosa Lindl. is found in rocky grassland from the Eastern Cape to Mpumalanga.
 Growing to 80 cm, it has slender leaves and bright pink flowers with dense purple spots at the petal tips.
 The flowers are held horizontally and the lip is long and narrow.
 This species blooms in summer to early fall.
 Photo by Rod Saunders.

-Disa nivea is found on moist grassy slopes and rock ledges in the Drakensberg at 2250-2500 m.
+Disa nivea H.P.Linder is found on moist grassy slopes and rock ledges in the Drakensberg at 2250-2500 m.
 It grows from 20 to 40 cm and has creamy white flowers with dark red blotches at the tips of the sepals and lip and a speckled dark red spur.
 It blooms in summer.
 Photos taken by Cameron McMaster at Aurora Peak, Maclear, February 2008.